Intersection theory rules symbology: Factorization of degenerate poles and Newton polytopes

-We now make an interesting observation: the letter in Eq.~\eqref{eq:NMCSPeg} is just the coefficient of $t_4$ in Eq.~\eqref{eq:exproot} (as well as in $\mG_{\infty 0}$).
-This motivates us to understand the symbol letters from Newton polytopes.
+We now make an interesting observation: the letter in Eq.~\eqref{eq:NMCSPeg} is just the ratio between the coefficient of $t_4$ and that of $z_5$ in Eq.~\eqref{eq:exproot} (as well as in $\mG_{\infty 0}$). { These two terms are the leading ones in the limit $t_4 \to 0$ and $z_5 \to 0$.
+Newton polytopes provide a geometric view to study limits of multivariate polynomials.
+A Newton polytope is the convex hull of the exponent-vectors of a polynomial.
+This geometric view has been used to study singularities of Feynman integrands.
+See, e.g., \cite{Arkani-Hamed:2022cqe} for ultraviolet and infrared divergences, \cite{Pak:2010pt} for the method of regions \cite{Beneke:1997zp}, and \cite{Kaneko:2009qx} for sector decomposition \cite{Binoth:2000ps, Binoth:2003ak, Binoth:2004jv, Heinrich:2008si, Bogner:2007cr, Smirnov:2021rhf, Borowka:2017idc}.} These motivate us to understand the symbol letters from Newton polytopes.
 The Newton polytope of $\mG_{\infty 0}$ is shown in Fig.~\ref{fig:NP}.
 It has five facets.
 Since the components of the outer normal vector of facet \ding{194} are all negative, this facet is degenerate and the corresponding polynomial is exactly Eq.~\eqref{eq:exproot}.
 The letter \eqref{eq:NMCSPeg} is essentially the ratio of the two coefficients at the vertices of the degenerate facet.
 The other $(n-1)$-SP contributions of the form $c_I-c_J$ to $\braket{\dot{\varphi}_I|\varphi_J}$ follow a similar pattern.

 Similar observations can also be made for the $n$-SP contributions.
-There two possibilities here.
-The first case is when there is a degenerate facet, and then the coefficient at one of its vertices gives the letter (which vertex should be used depends on the factorization procedure).
+There are two possibilities here.
+The first case is when there is a degenerate facet, and then the coefficient at one of its vertices gives the letter.
 For example, the contribution from $\bm{\rho}^{(4)}$ to $\braket{\dot{\varphi}_1|\varphi_1}$ is given by the vertex $(0,1)$, and the letter is $\nds\log (-1)=0$; while the contribution from $\bm{\rho}^{(5)}$ is given by the vertex $(1,0)$, and the letter is the same as Eq.~\eqref{eq:NMCSPeg}.
 The second possibility is when there is no degenerate facet.
 In this case, the origin $(0,0)$ must be a vertex of the polytope, and its coefficient gives a letter.
-As an example, consider the contributions from the pole $\bm{p}=(0,0)$ to $\braket{\dot{\varphi}_1|\varphi_1}$.
-As is evident from Eq.~\eqref{eq:Gz4z5}, $(0,0)$ is a vertex of the polytope corresponding to $\mG(z_4,z_5)$.
-Hence, the letter is given by the coefficient at the vertex, i.e.,
+For example, the contributions from $\bm{p}=(0,0)$ to $\braket{\dot{\varphi}_1|\varphi_1}$ is related to vertex $(0,0)$ of the polytope corresponding to $\mG(z_4,z_5)$.
+Hence, the letter is given by the constant term of Eq.~\eqref{eq:Gz4z5}: